cybercongress/cybercongress/blog/tweet-on-cyber-kid.md

-It is obvious to all of us, that Twitter as we knew it has come to its end.
-The inability to bring cryptographic assurance has lead to the behaviour, which we, as a society, should not accept.
+It is obvious to all of us that Twitter as we know it has come to an end.
+The inability to bring cryptographic assurance has lead to the behaviour which we as a society should not accept.

-Last week at [cyber\~Congress](https://mainnet.aragon.org/#/cybercongress), we switched our focus, to create the ultimate and [useful example of an app]() on top of the Cyber protocol.
+Last week at [cyber\~Congress](https://mainnet.aragon.org/#/cybercongress), we switched our focus to creating the ultimate and most [useful example of an app]() on top of the Cyber protocol.
 We created a better analogue of Twitter.
 It is a hardcore, crypto-anarchist Twitter.
 There are no captchas and nobody asks for your phone, name or email address.

 It can already function as an anti-fake and anti-censorship tool, capable of bringing a change to social media.
 All along with military-grade security.